 I was starting to realize that no one was going to take my business seriously before I did.
-Even though I was making products in my kitchen and pouring them into grocery store mason jars; even though I still had a desk job, even though I didn’t have any sort of business plan, even though from the outside it may have looked otherwise, I still considered myself an entrepreneur, and called Schmidt’s a business.
+Even though I was making products in my kitchen and pouring them into grocery store Mason jars, even though I still had a desk job, even though I didn’t have any sort of business plan, even though from the outside it may have looked otherwise, I still considered myself an entrepreneur, and called Schmidt’s a business.
 Only because I took myself seriously could customers, shop owners, and market organizers do the same.

-As fall turned to winter, I started scheming about how I could be better prepared for next year.
+As fall turned to winter, I started scheming about how I could be better prepared for the next year.
 I spent more evenings and weekends in the kitchen expanding my product lines.
 I wanted to offer shampoo bars, conditioner spray, foot treatment bars, and sunscreen.
 I also updated my packaging, moving the products into aluminum tins and bottles that looked a little more refined than the mason jars, and raised my prices.
 I worked on my pitch to market organizers and prepared to fill up my spring and summer weekends with markets and fairs across Portland and the surrounding suburbs.

 When I think back to how brazen I was in the earliest stages of starting Schmidt’s, I’m a little surprised.
-By nature I’m more of an introvert who doesn’t like to boast, and I hardly knew what I was doing, but my enthusiasm and pride for my creations propelled me into action.
+By nature, I’m more of an introvert who doesn’t like to boast, and I hardly knew what I was doing, but my enthusiasm and pride for my creations propelled me into action.
 Once I started putting myself out there, the response I got from enthusiastic customers, shop owners, and market organizers made it easier to continue stepping up and treating myself and my fledgling business seriously.
 And the real-life relationships I formed in the process buoyed my work.
 People were getting to know and recognize me—I was cultivating a personal brand—and that created trust, which led to more opportunities.

 What to make of it